-Just as Ettore is currently being displayed at New York City’s National September 11 Memorial and Museum, on loan from display at the Smithsonian’s National Museum of American History.
-Moreover, It is not the original Ettore and it is not there because of the fact that it is effective for business and window washing residential Houston.
+Likewise, on loan from display at the Smithsonian’s National Museum of American History.
+Moreover, It is not the original Ettore and it is not there because of the fact that it is effective for business and window washing Houston.

-No, the Ettore squeegee famously on display was used in the World Trade Center on September 11, 2001.
+The Ettore squeegee famously on display.
+And was used in the World Trade Center on September 11, 2001.
 Of course, to free six people from an elevator shaft, one of those people being window washer Jan Demczur.